unbywyd/tsdiapi-crud/README.md

 # **crud Plugin for TSDIAPI**

-A TSDIAPI plugin to extend API functionality with crud.
+A TSDIAPI plugin that automatically generates CRUD (Create, Read, Update, Delete) REST API endpoints for your Prisma entities.

 ## 📌 About

-This is a **TSDIAPI** plugin designed to extend your server functionality.
-TSDIAPI is a modular framework that allows you to build scalable APIs with dynamic plugin support.
+This is a **TSDIAPI** plugin that serves as a code generator.
+It automatically creates fully functional CRUD REST API endpoints for your Prisma database entities.
+The generated code includes:

+- Service layer with CRUD operations
+- REST controllers with endpoints
+- Type validation schemas
+- Error handling
+- JWT authentication integration

 🔗 **TSDIAPI CLI:** [@tsdiapi/cli](https://www.npmjs.com/package/@tsdiapi/cli)